jjgomera/iapws/README.rst

 	pip install iapws

+In ubuntu it's in oficial repositories from ubuntu saucy (13.10)

 In other SO you can download from its webpage in `pypi <http://pypi.python.org/pypi/iapws>`_ and unzipped in python folder dist-packages.
+This is the recomended options to have the latest version.

 TODO
 --------------------

 Add IAPWS-08 for seawater
+Add IAPWS-05 for Heavy water

 IAPWS-IF97